gmp26/site/Readme.md

 Run the following command to set the repository to its internal sample and test content.
 The variable `samples`
 in the file `.clearance` defines the location of clearance level -1 content.
-`samples` is normally set up to point to the CMEP-site internal `sources` directory so it is only necessary to install CMEP-site to have a working test system.
+`samples` is normally set up to point to the `site` internal `sources` directory so it is only necessary to install `site` to have a working test system.

 ```
 grunt clearance:-1